Ready to Rumble: Music

 The film score makes extensive use of classical music, both diegetic and non-diegetic.
 "Fanfare for the Common Man" by Aaron Copland is featured as Jimmy King's theme music.
 "Siegfried's Funeral March" from Götterdämmerung by German composer Richard Wagner plays quietly in the background during King's initial discomfiture at the hands of Titus Sinclair, played by Joe Pantoliano, and Diamond Dallas Page.

 A soundtrack for the film was released by Atlantic Records and 143 Records in both 'clean' and 'explicit' editions.
-Considering the Kid Rock song "Badwitdaba", the Lower Than You remix, is not deleted on the iTunes version of this soundtrack, it remained one of the only songs of Kid Rock to be available on iTunes, until most of his catalog was released on iTunes in 2013.
+As the Lower Than You remix of Kid Rock's "Badwitdaba", appears on the iTunes version of this soundtrack, it remained one of the only songs of Kid Rock to be available on iTunes, until most of his catalog was released on iTunes in 2013.